nablarch/nablarch-document/en/application_framework/application_framework/handlers/rest/jaxrs_bean_validation_handler.rst

 Specify Group of Bean Validation
 -------------------------------------------------
-A Bean Validation group can be specified by setting the :java:extdoc:`ConvertGroup <javax.validation.groups.ConvertGroup>` annotation for the method with the :java:extdoc:`Valid <javax.validation.Valid>` annotation set.
+A Bean Validation group can be specified by setting the :java:extdoc:`ConvertGroup <jakarta.validation.groups.ConvertGroup>` annotation for the method with the :java:extdoc:`Valid <jakarta.validation.Valid>` annotation set.

-The ``from`` and ``to`` attributes must be specified for the :java:extdoc:`ConvertGroup <javax.validation.groups.ConvertGroup>` annotation.
+The ``from`` and ``to`` attributes must be specified for the :java:extdoc:`ConvertGroup <jakarta.validation.groups.ConvertGroup>` annotation.
 Each must be specified as follows.

-* ``from`` : Specify :java:extdoc:`Default.class <javax.validation.groups.Default>` as a fixed value.
+* ``from`` : Specify :java:extdoc:`Default.class <jakarta.validation.groups.Default>` as a fixed value.

-  * If you set the :java:extdoc:`Valid <javax.validation.Valid>` annotation to a method, the validation is considered to have set the :java:extdoc:`Default <javax.validation.groups.Default>` group and will be executed.
+  * If you set the :java:extdoc:`Valid <jakarta.validation.Valid>` annotation to a method, the validation is considered to have set the :java:extdoc:`Default <jakarta.validation.groups.Default>` group and will be executed.

 * ``to`` : Specify the group of Bean Validation.